pluralsight/PS-AutoLab-Env/README.md

 Refresh-Host
 ```

-This will update the Lability and Pester modules if required and copy all-new configuration files to your AutoLab\Configurations folder.
-It will NOT delete any files.
+This will update the Lability and Pester modules if required and copy all new configuration files to your AutoLab\Configurations folder.
+It will NOT delete any files or folders.

 ## Removing PSAutoLab